DETAILED ACTION

 ii) the instrument comprises a thermal regulator operable to control the temperature of the sample, and the instrument is operable in an ambient corrected temperature mode, in which the thermal regulator is used to match the temperature of the sample to the temperature measured by the ambient temperature sensor.

-However, Chen teaches i) the processor is configured to receive the air temperature and determine a sample temperature responsive to both the output of the temperature sensor and the ambient temperature (Specific executing examples: the temperature sensor module 5 comprises a transformer oil temperature sensor 5 and ambient temperature sensor 5, at the same time detecting the transformer oil and environmental temperature, so that the subsequent data analysis and processing accuracy is higher thus teaches the limitation).
+However, Chen teaches i) the processor is configured to receive the ambient temperature and determine a sample temperature responsive to both the output of the temperature sensor and the ambient temperature (Specific executing examples: the temperature sensor module 5 comprises a transformer oil temperature sensor 5 and ambient temperature sensor 5, at the same time detecting the transformer oil and environmental temperature, so that the subsequent data analysis and processing accuracy is higher thus teaches the limitation).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Tetsuya by Chen such that the processor is configured to receive the air temperature and determine a sample temperature responsive to both the output of the temperature sensor and the ambient temperature is accomplished in order to make the analysis and processing accuracy is higher (Chen, Specific executing examples: the temperature sensor module 5 comprises a transformer oil temperature sensor 5 and ambient temperature sensor 5, at the same time detecting the transformer oil and environmental temperature, so that the subsequent data analysis and processing accuracy is higher).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Tetsuya as modified by Salafsky by Chen such that the processor is configured to receive the ambient temperature and determine a sample temperature responsive to both the output of the temperature sensor and the ambient temperature is accomplished in order to make the analysis and processing accuracy is higher (Chen, Specific executing examples: the temperature sensor module 5 comprises a transformer oil temperature sensor 5 and ambient temperature sensor 5, at the same time detecting the transformer oil and environmental temperature, so that the subsequent data analysis and processing accuracy is higher).

 ii) using a thermal regulator operable to match the temperature of the sample to an ambient air temperature.